benchesh/cypress-multithreaded-runner/README.md

     timeout: 60,
     deleteAfterCompletion: true,
   },
+  threadDelay: 10,
 });
 ```

 A thread will be created for every top-level directory within your tests directory (`specsDir`).
 For example, 8 top-level folders will be 8 threads.
-Each subsequent thread after the first will be started 10 seconds after the previous one.
+Each subsequent thread after the first will be started 10 seconds after the previous one (`threadDelay` can change this).

 ### Guidance